kailasnv/product-list-app/README.md

 # db_shop

 A simple Flutter application that displays a list of products.
-The list of products are loaded from a Local JSON file.
+The products are loaded from a Local JSON file.

 ## For Running this Application
 clone this Repositary into any directory in your pc, by using